8 Myths About Your Back — Busted

 Fact: MRI uses a magnetic field and radio waves to create detailed images of the organs and tissues within your body.
 These scans can demonstrate annular tears, herniated disks and nerve compression.
 MRI scans do not show weak muscles or many other disorders that contribute to back pain.
 As mentioned earlier, MRI also will show the normal, age-related wear and tear that may be misleading as to the source of back pain sometimes.
-This is why a thorough physical exam is the most important source of information about the causes of your back pain, Dr. Buzanowska says.
+This is why a thorough physical exam is the most important source of information about the causes of your back pain, Dr. Mendis says.

-Fact: It seems counterintuitive, but the best thing for your back is gentle exercise, Dr. Buzanowska says.
+Fact: It seems counterintuitive, but the best thing for your back is gentle exercise, Dr. Mendis says.
 Walking, for example, gets you out of a sitting posture and into a more neutral, upright alignment.
 Gentle, easy stretching may help as well.
 Licensed physical therapists can best supervise this endeavor and can tailor a personalized strengthening and stretching routine for patients.

-Fact: We’ve all heard of someone who has had a failed back surgery, Dr. Buzanowska says.
+Fact: We’ve all heard of someone who has had a failed back surgery, Dr. Mendis says.
 And spinal fusion surgery is a major procedure in which two or more bones in the spine are permanently joined.
 Yet, the reality is that when skilled surgeons perform spinal fusion surgery for the right medical reasons, the procedure rarely needs to be repeated.

 Fact: That can be true, but only sometimes.
-Usually, an irritated or compressed nerve in your spine causes pain in your leg and foot, Dr. Buzanowska says.
+Usually, an irritated or compressed nerve in your spine causes pain in your leg and foot, Dr. Mendis says.
 With the proper treatment and therapy, these pains can be relieved.